top of page

 HISTORY OF THE SBSO

-In the Fall of 1929, conductor James “Jimmy” K. Guthrie posited that communities with access to the arts were stronger and more vibrant places than those which lacked this vital resource.
+In the Fall of 1929, young James “Jimmy” K. Guthrie posited that communities with access to the arts were stronger and more vibrant places than those which lacked this vital resource.
 Reaching out to musician friends in San Bernardino, Colton, and Los Angeles, he established The Inland Empire Philharmonic Orchestra – today’s San Bernardino Symphony.

-Maestro Jay Plowe was selected as the first conductor and Willis winslow was the Assistant Conductor.
+Maestro Jay Plowe was selected as the first conductor with Willis Winslow as the Assistant Conductor.
 Their first concert was held March 14, 1930 and included Mendelssohn’s Italian Symphony and Liszt’s Piano Concerto No. 1.
-As today, putting on a concert was an expensive proposition and so in 1931 the first funds drive was held… with a goal of $6,000 (equivalent to $107K today).
-By the end of the month the goal had not been reached and organizational leaders worried the remainder of the first season would have to be canceled.
-But by December, funds had been found and a concert was held for an ample crowd gathered at the San Bernardino Municipal Auditorium.All went well and the first Guest Conductor, Dr. Alfred Hertz of the San Francisco Symphony Metropolitan Opera, was introduced in April of 1932.
+As it is today, presenting a concert season was an expensive proposition and so in 1931 the first funds drive was held with a goal of $6,000 (equivalent to $107K today).
+By the end of the drive, the goal had not been reached and organizational leaders worried the remainder of the first season would have to be canceled.
+But by December, funds had been found and the concerts were held at the San Bernardino Municipal Auditorium.
+All went well and the first the Symphony even introduced its first Guest Conductor, Dr. Alfred Hertz of the San Francisco Symphony Metropolitan Opera, in April of 1932.

 The Symphony performed several concerts each year as a community orchestra under the supervision of Ed Hurlbut of San Bernardino Adult Education.
 By 1963, orchestra members and organizational leaders who had witnessed the benefits of an orchestra in their community formed an Association to assist in the organization’s growth and development.
 They named John Pfau (a name you may recognize from the library located on the California State University San Bernardino campus) their first president.
 A number of excellent conductors and Association leaders – including the region’s first female leader of a non-women-centric organization, Mrs. Ted Eichelberger – set a strong foundation for today’s organizational leaders.

 In 1980, the Symphony hired its first paid staff member, coordinated with American Federation of Musicians’ Local 47 for professional musicians, and changed its name to the Inland Empire Symphony.
 An organization on the way up, concerts were full and music flowed.
-But then the Recession hit causing huge declines in donations and ticket purchases… and a mid-season cancellation of the two remaining concerts.
+But then the Recession hit causing huge declines in donations and ticket purchases… and a mid-season cancellation of the two remaining 1980 concerts.

 2021 saw the establishment of the San Bernardino Symphony Youth Wind Ensemble, the first wind-specific youth orchestra in the region and the only such ensemble dedicated to the performance of the music of underrepresented composers.